Russian embassy gave gifts to Vienna police officers

 In response to an APA request, the Vienna State Police Directorate confirmed receipt of gifts.
 “After the operation ended, officers received paper bags containing items of low value,” a spokesman said.
 Although this does not constitute misconduct under the Civil Service Act, it leaves an undesirable impression that does not do justice to the professional approach of the officers on site.
 The officials were made aware of this and encouraged to refuse.
 The latter corresponds to internal recommendations: “Employees are always on the ‘safe side’ if a gift is politely but firmly rejected,” says the Interior Ministry’s official code of conduct.

 The Vienna police spokesman justified the temporary entry into the building by saying that the officers were there on March 17, among other things, to protect the diplomatic facility and that contact had been made with employees of the embassy.
-He left the APA’s question about the specific contents of the bags unanswered.
+He left the APA’s question regarding the specific contents of the bags unanswered.
 The spokesman for the Russian embassy also declined to comment.

-A positioning of the police that was perceived as being too Russia-friendly had recently caused discussions in the summer of 2022: after experts from an association close to the Russian embassy were allowed to lecture on Ukrainian nationalism at a Vienna police training event, the Ukrainian ambassador in Vienna, Wassyl Chymynez, had heated comments at the time criticized.
+A positioning of the police that was perceived as being too Russia-friendly had recently caused discussions in the summer of 2022: following experts from an association close to the Russian embassy were allowed to lecture on Ukrainian nationalism at a Vienna police training event, the Ukrainian ambassador in Vienna, Wassyl Chymynez, had heated comments at the time criticized.
 Interior Minister Gerhard Karner (ÖVP) then explained that there were no prerequisites for official measures, but announced “a higher level of sensitivity and political awareness” in the selection of speakers in the future.

 1711429763